-As a character, Caliban deserves our sympathy – but only to a point.
-Although he is not a villain, he is not an altogether sympathetic character either.
+As a character, Caliban deserves our sympathy.
+And yet, although he is not a villain, he is not a wholly sympathetic character either.
 He readily confesses to trying to rape Miranda, Prospero’s daughter (in II.2), although given the fact that he expresses no contrition over this, ‘confesses’ is not quite the word.
 Indeed, he wishes he had been able to carry out the deed, so he could people the whole ‘isle with Calibans’ (what a thought!).

 According to Caliban himself, also in II.2, Prospero originally showed Caliban some kindness, even giving him some wine (presumably this is what the ‘Water with berries in’t’ refers to).
 Prospero says he only confined Caliban to a ‘hard rock’ on the island after Caliban’s attempt to have his way with Miranda.